 As time has passed I have found a real love and fascination with creative expression and the creative process.
 How we create, why we create, what we get out of the process, as well as what happens when we don't take the time to create.
 I believe these hands on things are crucial to maintaining a wholeness in most people.
 The creative process for me is a mix of inspiration, excitement, passion, panic, judgement and chaos – but also a form of peace, a way of connection, release, healing, and a the ability to stay present.

-I currently teach a beautiful range of students from 7-70 - Zoom art classes, community programs.
-I have worked with the Oakville Arts Studio, the Oakville Arts Society, the Canadian Tapestry and Texture Centre, Sheridan College, the Ontario Trillium Foundation and I myself am in the Expressive Arts Therapist program.
+I currently teach a beautiful range of students from 7-70 - Zoom art classes and community programs.
+I have worked with groups through the Oakville Arts Studio, the Oakville Arts Society, the Canadian Tapestry and Texture Centre, Sheridan College, ADAPT Halton, Family Options.